What Health System Pharmacy contributes to Cardinal Health

 Assists the Pharmacy Director in maintaining the pharmacy's accreditation and in implementing operational changes within the pharmacy, such as the use of new systems or adjustments of standard procedures.

-Licensed, "good standing" pharmacist in the state of Kansas
+Licensed, "good standing" pharmacist in the state of New Jersey required

 In-patient hospital pharmacy experience preferred